 A Big Ol’ Down Payment Helps

 Thanks to Barack Da Gawd’s leadership in overseeing the housing recovery and the sale of our first home, we were able to put 45 percent down on our new house.
 A large down payment means instant equity for you and the lender and also shows you’re good at saving and/or investing.
 Now, 45 percent down is atypical and unreasonable in most instances, but if you’re a contractor your financial background is instantly suspect, so you want to put at least 20 percent down.
 That’s a lot of money, but doable over time if you stop buying shiny things, grab an extra gig, and temporarily live a peasant life.
-You’re only other option is to be a lucky but hopefully not spoiled bastard who benefits from generational wealth and can ask “Father” to slide you $40,000.
+Your only other option is to be a lucky but hopefully not spoiled bastard who benefits from generational wealth and can ask “Father” to slide you $40,000.

 A Really Good Friend With A Steady Job and Great Credit Is A Really, Really Good Friend